Verizon Dividends For Generous & Consistent Passive Income

 Verizon Credit Rating

 Knowing a company’s credit rating is important.
-A solid credit rating is critical if a company needs to borrow money to fund its operations at a reasonable interest rate.
+A solid credit rating is a must if a company needs to borrow money to fund its operations at a reasonable interest rate.

 But back to corporate credit.
 Higher ratings mean lower risk to those who lend the company money.

-Verizon has an investment grade, moderate credit risk rating.
-The ratings are provided by two of the big rating agencies: Moody’s (Baa1) and S&P (BBB+) as indicated in the table below.
+Verizon typically carries investment-grade ratings.
+The ratings I look at are provided by two of the big rating agencies: Moody’s and S&P.

 A solid dividend-paying company usually has investment-grade ratings.
 And, Verizon is no exception.

-However, Verizon’s ratings are at the lower end of investment-grade.
+However, Verizon’s ratings tend to be at the lower end of the investment-grade scale.

 Verizon Debt To Equity Ratio